 Language Access Laws for the Healthcare Industry

 Some of the newest regulations that readily come to mind include the Hospital Readmissions Reduction Program (HRRP), Section 1557, and the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
-Each of these regulations can result in either significant financial loss or gain in federal funding — the trick lies with language access.
+These regulations can result in either significant financial loss or gain in federal funding — the trick lies with language access.
 Healthcare facilities that provide patients with appropriate language access lessen the chances of monetary penalties and increase the likelihood of monetary rewards.